The Scripor Alphabet

 This makes the Scripor alphabet easily assimilated by blind children and adults in a matter of minutes, gaining popularity and practicality in their day to day lives.
 Furthermore, the simplicity of the Scripor alphabet makes it very compatible with assistive technology and it has the following characteristics:

-"Scripor" can be easily learned by anyone regardless of language, culture or geographic location.
+Universality – the Scripor alphabet can be easily learned by everyone, speaking any language, embracing any religion, sharing any culture or geographic location.

-The Scripor Alphabet can be taught to very young children and is easy for people who have become blind later in life to learn.
+Accessibility – the Scripor alphabet can be taught to very young children and is made easy for people who became blind later in their lives.

 Practicality – the tactile color symbols can be read with one finger or by using one or both hands.
 It can be read from any direction – from top to bottom, from left to right and so on.
 The symbols can be diverted in any direction, the right position is easily recognizable, due the presence of the orientation point.